KQM-git/TCL/docs/general-mechanics/movement-and-physics.md

 ## Infinite Dashing

-Double dashing with a pause inbetween to regain stamina can allow for a faster way to move continously.
+Double dashing with a pause in between to regain stamina can allow for a faster way to move continuously.

 ## Cliff Dashing